fileverse/walk-away-ddocs/README.md

 # Walk away ddocs
-This repo contains the code to independently recover all documents tied to your account using your backed up keys in case the main [dDocs app](https://ddocs.new/) is down
+This repo contains the code to independently recover all documents tied to your dDocs account using your back up key, in case the main [dDocs app](https://ddocs.new/) is down.
+Easily control your documents end-to-end without depending on centralized servers 💛

 ## Prerequiste